jedi58/ossus/apache-httpd/allowCrossOriginByDomain.md

 # Allow Cross-Origin by Domain

 The following will set the CORS policy to allow other specific domains to request resources.
-This is currently useful when browsing sites with multiple domains that don't specify a CORS policy, but are being browsed using Chrome 52 - 55 inclusive (see https://bugs.chromium.org/p/chromium/issues/detail?id=633729).
+This is  useful when browsing sites with multiple domains that don't specify a CORS policy, and don't redirect, but are being browsed using Chrome 52+ (see https://bugs.chromium.org/p/chromium/issues/detail?id=633729).
+This is due to an empty header in a preflight request.

 ```apache
 <FilesMatch "\.(ttf|otf|eot|woff|css|js)$">